...blogs for gamers

 As opposed to sites that tell you what other people bought and offer recommendations, here you can make up your own mind.
 If people like what you have to say you'll build a reputation.
 Be the one that everyone listens to!

-I (Jose Pablo Zagal) began developing GameLog around June of 2003.
+I (Jose Pablo Zagal) began developing GameLog around June of 2003 when I was a PhD student at Georgia Tech's College of Computing.
 I wanted to learn some PHP programming and figured I might as well do it in the context of something I cared for.
 By the end of July I had an ugly (but functional) site up and running.
-Since I was gung-ho about keeping it realist, I figured I might as well pay for a domain.
+Since I was gung-ho about keeping it "real", I figured I might as well pay for a domain.
 Since "gamelog.com" was taken I opted for "gamelog.cl". (cl = Chile, which is where I'm from)

 Anyways, I've been using it regularly and have tried to make it work and look better.
 Of course, this doesn't mean that it is perfect.
 Far from it!